rainbow-me/rainbow/README.md

    or a self-provided config for a personal Firebase project (third-party contributors) registered under the package name `me.rainbow`.

-6. Start the React Native webserver with `yarn start`.

 This will leave you with the React Native webserver running and listening for file changes.
 Open a new terminal and start the app in an emulator using the directions below.

 ### MacOS
+*Note: Darwin versions of the application can only be developed/built on Darwin platforms with XCode.*

+#### First-time setup
 Install the required bundle and Pods with:

 ```shell
 yarn install-bundle && yarn install-pods
 ```

+#### Running
+1. Open `rainbow-wallet/ios/Rainbow.xcworkspace` in XCode.
-Then, open `rainbow-wallet/ios/Rainbow.xcworkspace` in XCode, and run the project by clicking the play button.
+2. Run the project by clicking the play button.

 ### Linux
-Non-Darwin development environments can only build/simulate the Android version of the project, since XCode is required for iOS.
+*Note: Linux development environments cannot develop or build Darwin versions of the project.*

+#### First-time setup

 First, [install Android
 Studio](https://developer.android.com/studio/install#linux), which comes with